-This project includes demolition of the dock/fishing pier, construction of a floating pier/gangway with an attached floating dock and floating kayak launch at Woodland Park; demolition and construction of an expanded fishing pier, addition of mooring docks to the fishing pier, repairs to the boat launches, and construction of a small vessel boat launch and dock at Shoreline Park South; and, construction of a new small vessel boat launch and floating dock at Vista Park.
-The overwater area of the amenities would be dependent upon final design, but for the purposes of this RP/EA, it is assumed to be approximately 950 square feet at Woodland Park, 5,500 square feet at Shoreline Park South, and 450 square feet at Vista Park.
-The floating dock at Woodland Park would be attached to the new floating pier/gangway (which would be anchored to land), and the floating dock at Vista Park would be anchored landward of the water line.
-Both of the floating docks would be used to put-in and take paddlecraft out of the water and require spars or guideposts to secure their location.
-For the purposes of this analysis, the FL TIG assumes no more than 10 guideposts would be installed.
-The spars or posts would be placed using the least invasive techniques (e.g., jetting, pushing, or driving the piles) where possible, but could use impact hammers, given substrate and construction cost considerations.
-The fishing pier at Shoreline Park South would use existing piling to the greatest extent possible, but some pilings may need to be replaced due to damage from Hurricane Sally (for the purposes of this analysis, the FL TIG assumes no more than 10 pilings would need to be replaced).
-Piling embedment depth would be subject to final design.
-If piles need to be replaced, they would be placed using the least invasive techniques (e.g., jetting, pushing, or driving the piles) where possible, but could use impact hammers, given substrate and construction-cost considerations.
-In-water dredging or digging associated with installation of the pilings for the pier and dock at Shoreline Park South is not anticipated, though substrate displacement and compaction from piling installation may occur.
-The proposed pier replacement, new docks, and new kayak launch would be ADA compliant.
+This project includes demolition of the dock/fishing pier, construction of a floating pier/gangway with an attached floating dock and built-in kayak launch at Woodland Park; repairs to the boat launches and construction of a floating pier/gangway with an attached floating dock and built-in kayak launch at Shoreline Park South; and construction of a floating pier/gangway with an attached floating dock and built-in kayak launch at Vista Park.
+The overwater area of the amenities would be dependent upon final design, but for the purposes of this RP2/EA, it is assumed to be approximately 500 square feet at each park.
+The floating docks at the three parks would be attached to the new floating pier/gangway (which would be anchored to land; see Figures 4-9 and 4-10).
+All of the floating docks would be used to put-in and take paddlecraft out of the water and would require spars or guideposts to secure their location.
+For the purposes of this analysis, the FL TIG assumes no more than 12 wooden guideposts (no greater than 6 inches in diameter) would be installed.
+The spars or posts would be placed using the least invasive techniques (e.g., jetting) where possible, but could use impact hammers, given substrate and construction cost considerations.
+In-water dredging or digging associated with installation of the guideposts is not anticipated, though substrate displacement and compaction from installation may occur.
+The proposed new docks and kayak launches would be ADA-compliant.